 And then the real fun began.
 We decided to keep it a secret, which was a little difficult (for me).
-Caroline lovingly refers to me as “Mouth of the South”…you get the picture.
+My sister, Caroline lovingly refers to me as “Mouth of the South”.

 I also enlisted the help of my sweet friend, Alana Llewellyn, to meet us and take pictures.
 She truly captured the mood and moment perfectly!

 Randy had the fabulous idea to get married in Atlanta at the State Capitol.
 He asked me if I thought people would laugh at us.
 I said yes, but it was so very us that I really thought everyone would think it was perfect.
 Origanally, I had thought we would get married on the stairs on either side of the Rotunda, but once we got there we decided to get married right under the Gold Dome.
 But, I am getting ahead of myself.

 That Thursday morning we began our trek to Atlanta and had to stop not even a mile from our starting point to help a turtle across the road.
 It’s a very “Robertson” thing to do and I felt even more peace than before.

 We arrived at the Capitol and parked.
 As we got out of the car, Randy says “I don’t have my jacket.”
 At this point, I am in forward motion thinking and I said “Ok…” thinking, “So, get it out of the car and let’s GO!”.
 Randy stopped and said “No, I mean, my jacket is in Harris County, Georgia.”